rferdarko/python/README.md

-# Ta collection of python programs
+# A collection of python programs